Meningitis is an infection of the membranes covering the brain and spinal cord. This covering is called the meninges.

 - Pneumococcal vaccine is given to children and adults

-- Meningococcal vaccines is given to children and adults; some communities hold vaccination campaigns after an outbreak of meningococcal meningitis.
+- Meningococcal vaccine is given to children and adults; some communities hold vaccination campaigns after an outbreak of meningococcal meningitis.

 Household members and others in close contact with people who have meningococcal meningitis should receive antibiotics to prevent becoming infected.